mallahova/docker_presentation/04-building-container-images/README.md

 Here are some of the techniques demonstrated in the Dockerfiles within this repo:

-1) **Pinning a specific base image:** By specifying an image tag, you can avoid nasty surprises where the base image
+1) **Pinning a specific base image:** By specifying an image tag, you can avoid nasty surprises where the base image changes.
 2) **Choosing a smaller base image:** There are often a variety of base images we can choose from.
 Choosing a smaller base image will usually reduce the size of your final image.
 3) **Choosing a more secure base image:** Like image size, we should consider the number of vulnerabilities in our base images and the attack surface area.
 4) **Specifying a working directory:** Many languages have a convention for how/where applications should be installed.
 Adhering to that convention will make it easier for developers to work with the container.